shrpnsld/virtual-dev/README.md

 * Host macOS or OS X *(may also work with host Linux)*
 * bash 3.2 or later
 * VirtualBox 5.x
-* Guest Windows 7 or later with guest additions
+* Guest Windows 7 or later with guest additions installed
-* Visual Studio 10 or later
+* Microsoft Visual Studio 10 or later